 27. Commonwealth of Thieves

-This history book has a keen narrative pace that makes you feel like you’re right there with them.
+This narrative history has a enough detail and the right pace to make you feel like you’re right there with them.

 28. In a Sunburnt Country

-Early on in this travelogue Bryson, a lover of facts, statistics, and trivia, enumerates some of the many things in Australia that can kill you.
+Early on in the travelogue In a Sunburnt Country, Bryson, a lover of facts, statistics, and trivia, enumerates some of the many things in Australia that can kill you.

 From the safety of your couch, join him on his humor-infused journey and you’ll learn a lot about a country that feels familiar but that we actually know little about.